Before ex-NFL player Glenn Foster died in police custody, judge ordered mental health evaluation

 On Wednesday, Foster Sr. said authorities told him the autopsy of his son was complete but he didn’t have any more information.

 Foster, who grew up in Chicago, played his college football for the University of Illinois at Urbana-Champaign.
 In 2013, he signed as an undrafted free agent with the Saints, playing on the NFL team until 2014 after an injury that year.
-In the years since, Foster and his wife raised four daughters, ages seven months through 9 years old, in Baton Rouge, beginning several businesses including a coffee shop and granite company, his father said.
+In the years since, Foster and his wife raised four daughters, ages 7 months through 9 years old, in Baton Rouge, beginning several businesses including a coffee shop and granite company, his father said.

 Read more here: